lapisco/Yolo-Colab/README.md

 - `obj.names`: the labels for the in the dataset;
 - `test.txt`: the path wherein the training images are stored;
 - `train.txt`: the path wherein the test images are stored;
 - `yolo-v2.cfg`: last, but not least, the main file to use during training call of YoLo.
+See more in [AlexeyAB](https://github.com/AlexeyAB/darknet/tree/master/cfg).

 The `img` directory is pretty straightfoward.